 - 5.10: The top level for amateurish climbers, requiring proficiency in climbing skills and techniques.

 - 5.11-5.15a: Expert level.
 Talent and lots of application is needed.

 Yangshuo Climbing Festival

 Yangshuo Climbing Festival has now been going for five years.
-In 2013 this event will be held 25-27 October.

 Include Yangshuo Climbing in Your China Tour